4 ways brands could use NFTs – but should they?31 January 2022

 As with most transformational technologies, many of the early players will fade into obscurity (Netscape anyone?) but brands willing to experiment, test, learn and understand how they can use NFTs to truly deliver utility value to their customers will ultimately benefit.

-As Strategy Director, Nick is responsible for laying the strategic foundation for inspiring brand experiences working with clients such as Visa, Major League Baseball and LG.
+As Head of Strategy, Nick is responsible for laying the strategic foundation for inspiring brand experiences working with clients such as Visa, Major League Baseball and LG.
 Working symbiotically with creative and project delivery teams to deliver insight-driven campaigns grounded in experience, and amplified by compelling content and smart uses of social.
 With a focus on effectiveness, he employs a mix of planning tools and techniques to ensure those experiences are both solving business problems and adding value to customers.